 View | Modify | Create | Collaborate

-• American's second quarter revenues declined by 37% over Q2 2019 , fairly in-line with the 25% contraction in capacity.
+• American's third quarter revenues declined by 25% over Q3 2019 , fairly in-line with the 20% contraction in capacity.

 • With the progress in mass vaccination, passenger numbers at TSA checkpoints have observed a strong recovery in recent months.
-Thus, American Airlines third quarter revenues and capacity is expected to decline by 20% from 2019 levels.
+Notably, the company's fourth quarter capacity is likely to be 13% lower than Q4 2019.

 • The company targets to reduce is long-term by by $15 billion by 2025 and make certain aircraft purchases using cash on hand.

-• Ongoing vaccination and revenge tourism during the latter half-of the year is expected to drive revenues and earnings in the coming quarters.
+• Ongoing vaccination and revenge tourism in the coming quarters is expected to boost revenues and earnings.

 Below are key drivers for American Airlines that present opportunities for upside or downside to the current Trefis price estimate.